Why do I find it difficult to lose weight?

 The doctor will check your medical history, perform an appropriate physicam exam including your Blood Pressure, and arrange an ECG & Urine Test when appropriate.
 Guidelines suggest baseline blood tests that are repeated should the diet continue at 3 months.

-Metformin.
-This medication has been around a long time to treat type 2 diabetes and more recently polcystic ovarian syndrome (PCOS).
-A study of women with infertility & obesity showed a loss of BMI of 0.68 after 6 months metformin, and another study of women with obesity on anti-psychotic medication² found a weight loss of 4.8% after 3 months.
-Metformin is not approved to treat obesity on its own.
+‘Biguanides’ have been around a long time to treat type 2 diabetes and polcystic ovarian syndrome (PCOS).
+A study of women with infertility & excess weight showed a loss of BMI of 3% after 6 months, and another study of women with excess weight on anti-psychotic medication² found a weight loss of 4.8% after 3 months.
+This medication is cheap but not that effective.

-Lorcaserin is available in the USA but not in Autralia yet, and is a specific anti-obesity medication that results in a 3.2Kg average weight loss.
+Serotonin 2C receptor agonist is available in the USA but not Australia, and is a specific anti-obesity medication that results in a 3.2Kg average weight loss.

 What about Bariatric Surgery?